eldevflo/fzmnpr/README.md

 - 🌱 I’m currently learning React js
 - 💞️ I’m seeking new experiences and new jobs
 - 📫 How to reach me: f.zamanipour@gmail.com
-- fun fact: I am a sociologist BUT I love coding

 <!---
 fzmnpr/fzmnpr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.